webarch-coop/ansible-role-users/README.md

   ansible-playbook users.yml --extra-vars "users_update_strategy=check"
 ```

+## Password notification

+The boolean variable `users_notify_passwd` can be used to trigger the setting and sending of a SSH password to the `users_email` address, the password will only be sent one and the date it was sent and the email address it was sent to is recorded in a `~/.notify_passwd` file, this is also used to ensure that a email is not sent twice -- if the file exists a new password will not be sent, to trigger the sending of a new password delete the `~/.notify_passwd` file.

 ## Cron jobs

 If `users_cron` is defined and true, at a server level then for users that are